Skip directly to searchSkip directly to the site navigationSkip directly to the page's main content

 ICD Codes

 ICD Stands for International Classification of Diseases.
 It is a coding system maintained by the World Health Organization and the U.S. National Center for Health Statistics used to classify causes of death on death certificates and diagnoses, injury causes, and medical procedures for hospital and emergency department visits.
 These codes are updated every decade or so to account for advances in medical technology.
-The U.S. is currently using the 10th revision (ICD-10) to code causes of death.
-The 9th revision (ICD-9) is still in use for hospital and emergency department visits until October of 2015. [more on ICD codes...]
+The U.S. has been using the 10th revision (ICD-10) to code causes of death since 1999.
+The 10th revision of the clinical modification (ICD-10-CM) has been in use for hospital, emergency department, and physician visits starting in October 2015. [visit the HELP page on ICD codes...]

 ICD-O Codes

 Specialized ICD codes, called ICD-Oncology, or ICD-O, are used to classify cancer diagnoses by site and type (e.g., lung, breast, leukemia, lymphoma).
-For more on the oncology ICD codes, see the SEER (Surveillance, Epidemiology and End Results cancer registry) Website.
+For visit the HELP page on the oncology ICD codes, see the SEER (Surveillance, Epidemiology and End Results cancer registry) Website.

 Incidence